Robot for sorting solid radioactive waste developed in Russia

 According to Plisov, the system software identifies SRW fragments containing alpha-emitting radionuclides.
 They are sent to a special container.

-A model of the installation was manufactured at the Central Research and Development Institute of Robotics and Technical Cybernetics (TsNII RTK) and installed at the JSC "VNIINM" site.
+A mock-up of the installation was manufactured at the Central Research and Development Institute of Robotics and Technical Cybernetics (TsNII RTK) and installed at the JSC "VNIINM" site.
 It was tested on simulators and on real SRW.

 Most likely, the installation will change both in terms of dimensions and in terms of configuration.